Teaching the skills of successful learning through play!

 Step 2 - What to observe?

 You will often hear me call The Aistear Hour, "My Assessment Hour".
 Good Assessment is key to good teaching, without it you may as well be teaching blindfolded.
-In the early days I try to focus on one to two observations a day using a simple check list and the occasional quick note.
+In the early days I try to focus on one or two observations a day using a simple check list and the occasional quick note.
 Below is an example of a few assessments I took this week.This is neat for me, normally my assessment sheets are annotated and covered little comments, a typical working document!

 Here are a few observations I make in the early days.